wyatt-toure/guppy-colour-learning/README.md

   - `R/` contains custom R functions used in the analysis
   - `references/` contains reference information and formatting for citations used in the project
+  - `renv/` contains an activation script and configuration files for the renv package manager
   - `figs/` contains the individual files for the figures and residual diagnostic plots produced by the analysis scripts.
 This directory is created and populated by running `analysis-experiment-1.Rmd`,